 Turning Sustainability Data into Investment Decisions

 At Measurabl, we’ve long believed that reporting answers external questions, but insight informs internal decisions.
-The firms pulling ahead are those using real estate sustainability data to reduce operating costs, identify risk, and improve asset performance.
+The firms pulling ahead are those using sustainability data not only to support compliance, but to identify performance gaps, reduce operating costs, benchmark assets, and make smarter investment decisions.

-Today, Measurabl supports nearly 700 million square feet of real estate across Canada, providing a foundation for benchmarking, emissions tracking, and portfolio-level analysis.
+Today, Measurabl supports nearly 151 million square meters of real estate across Canada, helping provide a foundation for benchmarking, emissions tracking, and portfolio-level analysis.

 Advancing Benchmarking and Sustainable Finance in Canada